matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 Answer: Regulatory Requirements: Ensure your database design and data handling practices comply with relevant regulations and standards (example, GDPR, HIPAA).

 271) Can you explain concept of oauth?
 Answer: OAuth (Open Authorization) is an open standard for access delegation, commonly used as a way to grant websites or applications limited access to a user's information without exposing the user's password.
 OAuth allows third-party services to exchange access tokens for accessing resources on behalf of a user.
-a) Key Concepts of OAuth.
+a) Key Concepts of OAuth:
 Resource Owner: The user who authorizes an application to access their account.
 Client: The application requesting access to the user's resources.
 Authorization Server: The server that issues access tokens to the client after successfully authenticating the resource